kokkos/kokkos-core-wiki/View.md

     // Assign to const, RandomAccess View
     View<const int*, RandomAccess> a_ra = a_nonconst;

 If the default execution space is `Cuda`, access to a `RandomAccess` View may use CUDA texture fetches.
-Texture fetches are not cache coherent with respect to writes, which is why you must use read-only access.
-The texture cache is optimized for noncontiguous access, since it has a shorter cache line than the regular cache.
+Texture fetches are not cache coherent with respect to writes so you must use read-only access.
+The texture cache is optimized for noncontiguous access since it has a shorter cache line than the regular cache.

 While `RandomAccess` is valid for other execution spaces, currently no specific optimizations are performed.
 But in the future a view allocated with the `RandomAccess` attribute might for example, use a larger page size, and thus reduce page faults in the memory system.

 ### 6.5.3 Standard idiom for specifying access traits

 The standard idiom for View is to pass it around using as few template parameters as possible.
 Then, assign to a View with the desired access traits only at the "last moment" when those access traits are needed just before entering a computational kernel.
 This lets you template C++ classes and functions on the View type without proliferating instantiations.
 Here is an example:

     // Compute a sparse matrix-vector product, for a sparse
     // matrix stored in compressed sparse row (CSR) format.